Life by Any Other Name Is… Life.

 We are all so human, so incomplete, so flawed and often have such high expectations of ourselves and others.
 This can set the stage for a life of unmet expectations and a long and painful traverse of life.
 Certainly there are instances where we cut ourselves or others too much slack.

 Perhaps in the moment when my client tells me of her woe I could simply listen with a compassionate heart, not rush to fix or change her or relieve her of her misery.
-Bowlby spoke of being with a client “without hope and without expectation”.
-Surprisingly, when I can do this I may find my attention is less distracted with my endeavor to be the effective, wonderful and successful therapist.
-I may realize own familiarity with my client’s pain and frustration.
-I may be able to be more fully present with my client and in so doing she may learn that pain isn’t always something to fix, avoid or run away from.
+Bowlby spoke of being with a client “without hope and without expectation.”
+Surprisingly, when I can do this I may find my attention is less distracted with my endeavor to be the effective, wonderful, and successful therapist.
+I may realize my own familiarity with my client’s pain and frustration.
+I may be able to be more fully present with my client and in so doing she may learn that pain isn’t always something to fix, avoid, or run away from.

-So often I and my clients, perhaps you also try desperately to make life work, make it look like “it should”.
+So often, I and my clients, and perhaps you also, desperately try to make life work, make it look like “it should.”
 I may have developed an ideal, an idea of the way it should be, a template.
-Richard Schwartz (IFS) identifies this as “false self”.
+Richard Schwartz, known for developing Internal Family Systems (IFS) therapy, identifies this as “false self.”
 Our reaction is often to get so down about life and/or ourselves when our experience of ourselves or the other doesn’t fit our template.
-Then we think there’s something wrong with “life”.
-Perhaps we’re working like the proverbial “hammer mechanic”, to make “life” fit our template.
-It may be wise to recognize simply this is life happening.
+Then we think there’s something wrong with “life.”
+Perhaps we’re working like the proverbial “hammer mechanic,” to make “life” fit our template.
+It may be wise to recognize simply that this is life happening.

 What a wonderful entry!
 It is so refreshing to see a therapist so real.
 A lot of walls have been removed via this entry, I’m sure.
 You are very brave to admit what you have in this entry and I applaud you for it.
 So many therapists feel that they have to have everything in their own lives “right” in order to attract clients.
 I think successful therapists are sometimes those that are very human as is this author.
 Knowing that there are areas to work on allows for personal introspection and growth.
 Clients can only benefit from this sort of action.